-Every care home must provide a written contract along with a written statement of their terms and conditions and cover the following areas:
+To ensure clarity, we provide a written contract along with a statement of our terms and conditions.
+These documents cover important aspects, including:

 - The fee and what it covers